Bates_no

 Purpose

 The Bates_no program allows you to implement a file re-naming process similar to the Bates numbering system to assist attorneys and those who need to create unique filenames to associate with documents relating to a particular case.
-The program uses the idea of the Bates numbering system to fulfill this requirement.
+The program uses the idea of the Bates numbering system to rename files with an added unique identifier to fulfill this requirement. (ie: FILE.DOC may be numbered/renamed as: FILE.DJM000.DOC, where the DJM000 is sequentially indexed for each subsequent file).

 This program allows the user to efficiently create a Bates numbering system within the logical file system on a computer.
 It will modify filenames or filename extensions to contain a unique Bates number.